Babel-ImageNet: Massively Multilingual Evaluation of Vision-and-Language Representations: Introduction

-\textbf{Rationale.} Creating \textit{massively multilingual} gold-standard datasets for VL tasks (e.g., image-text retrieval) is prohibitively expensive.
-Existing efforts \citep{aggarwal_towards_2020,bugliarello_iglue_2022,thapliyal_crossmodal-3600_2022} either hire native speakers to write image captions in target languages or they resort to machine translation (MT) of English data, followed by manual post-editing by native speakers.
-The MT approach (the cheaper of the two), is, we argue, much more expensive for low-resource languages because (1) MT models are less accurate when translating to those languages, which implies a bigger post-editing effort for (2) bilingual annotators, native in the low-resource language and fluent in English: such annotators are more difficult to find for low-resource than for high-resource target languages (compare, e.g., Sinhala and German).
+Creating \textit{massively multilingual} datasets for VL tasks (e.g., image-text retrieval) is prohibitively expensive.
+Existing efforts \citep{aggarwal_towards_2020,bugliarello_iglue_2022,thapliyal_crossmodal-3600_2022} either hire native speakers to write image captions in target languages or resort to machine translation (MT) of English data, followed by manual post-editing by native speakers.
+The MT approach (the cheaper of the two), is, we argue, still too expensive for low-resource languages because MT models are less accurate when translating to those languages, which implies a bigger post-editing effort for bilingual annotators, native in the low-resource language and fluent in English; in addition, such annotators are more difficult to find for low-resource than for high-resource target languages.
 In this work, we thus seek to create a robust \textit{massively multilingual benchmark} for evaluating the quality of representation spaces of multilingual VL models, without resorting to MT or requiring any manual annotation effort.
 To be useful, such a benchmark needs to satisfy a crucial requirement: models' performance across languages must be indicative of their performance for the same languages in tasks such as image-text retrieval, for which creating massively multilingual (gold-standard) evaluation datasets is too expensive.